-A group of self-advocates, siblings and friends age 16-25 who envision a better tomorrow for everyone.
+A group of self-advocates, siblings and youths age 15-25 who envision a better tomorrow for everyone.

 focus of the program

-Address issues the youths are most interested in (not just disability).
-Topics include race, immigration, inequity, sexuality, environmentalism, civil and human rights, animal rights, and lots more.
+Building community around issues that are important to the youths.
+Topics include disability, race, immigration, inequity, sexuality, environmentalism, civil and human rights, animal rights, and lots more.

-Volunteering, attending seminars, interactive meetings and a weekend-long summer camp at Portland State University.
+Volunteering, attending seminars, interactive meetings and a weekend-long, fully-inclusive summer camp at Portland State University.

 This program requires a year-long commitment

-The program kicks off every year with summer camp, followed by monthly meetings.
-These monthly meet ups may include a visit to city hall or an art gallery, meeting with a social activist or presenting your art piece at an event.
-All campers will display and/or present their social justice projects at the All Born(in) Conference.
+The program includes summer camp, interactive monthly meetings--which may include a visit to city hall or an art gallery, meeting with a social activist or presenting personal art projects at an event--and participation at the All Born(in) Conference.

 Who can join?

-Individuals 16-25 years old who are passionate about a equal and equitable world.
+Individuals 15-25 years old who are passionate about an equitable world.